woods college of advancing studies

 Merkert Center is the Chemistry research and classroom building.

 Newton Campus is a forty-acre tract located less than a mile from the Chestnut Hill campus.
-Besides the Boston College Law School, it contains classrooms, athletic areas, infirmary, student dining and residences.
+Besides the Boston College Law School, it contains classrooms, athletic areas, infirmary, student dining and residences, and Trinity Chapel.

 O'Neill Library is the main Boston College library offering access to all students.
 It is open 8:30 a.m. to l a.m., Monday through Thursday; 8:30 a.m. to 11 p.m.
 Friday; 9 a.m. to 10 p.m.
 Saturday; 11 a.m. to 1 a.m.
 Sunday when classes are in session.
 The O'Neill Computing Center is located here.